Overview

 Here is a rundown of common back pain causes and the interventions that can be done to manage the pain:

 - Lower back pain is often caused by degeneration of the posterior facet joints.
-Usually a diagnostic nerve block is done to confirm the diagnosis. this is the cause of your pain, pain specialists will often do a radiofrequency ablation (RFA) of the nerves for longer term relief.
+Diagnostic nerve blocks are done to confirm the diagnosis.
+If this is the cause of your pain, pain specialists will often do a radiofrequency ablation (RFA) of the nerves for longer term relief.
 Radiofrequency ablation is a procedure using radio waves, or electric current, to generate sufficient heat to interrupt nerve conduction.
+In some cases, persistent low back pain is due to muscular weakness involving the multifidus muscles and can be treated with an implantable neurostimulation device.

-- When the nerve roots in the spine are being compressed or irritated by herniated or bulging discs (radiculopathy), this can lead to pain that goes down the leg, with or without weakness and/or numbness.
+- When the nerve roots in the spine are compressed or irritated by herniated or bulging discs or narrowed nerve openings (radiculopathy), this can lead to pain that goes down the leg, with or without weakness and/or numbness.
 If there is no improvement with oral medications, epidural steroid injections can be considered to alleviate pain and facilitate physical therapy and an earlier return to work.

-- For persistent pain after spine surgery, called post-laminectomy syndrome, diagnostic or therapeutic injections are often the first step if a patient has not responded to oral medications alone.
+- For persistent pain after spine surgery, called persistent spinal pain syndrome or post-laminectomy syndrome, diagnostic or therapeutic injections are often the first step if a patient has not responded to oral medications alone.
 These are usually done in combination with physical therapy and medical management.
 If these provide temporary or insufficient relief, permanent implantation of a spinal cord stimulator can be considered and trialed.

 - For spinal stenosis, oral medications are tried first and if there is no improvement, interventions are warranted.
 The first option is epidural steroid injections along with physical therapy.
 Decompression surgery also has traditionally been considered.
-A procedure called mild® (minimally invasive lumbar decompression) is available for certain patients.
+A procedure called PILD (percutaneous interlaminar lumbar decompression or commonly known as MILD procedure) is available for certain patients.
 Cleveland Clinic studies have shown great improvements in standing time and walking distance for patients who have had this procedure.

 Headaches